Tortoises are susceptible to shell problems, especially during their formative years.

 Shell pyramiding occurs due to dietary, sunlight, substrate, or humidity oversights.
 Unfortunately, pyramiding can’t be reversed, but you can stop it from worsening.

-Pyramiding is a form of metabolic bone disease (MBD) characterized by the raising of scutes on the shell.
+Pyramiding is a form of metabolic bone disease (MBD) characterized by raised scutes on the shell.
 Shell pyramiding can negatively impact how a tortoise walks, functions, and breeds.

 To prevent shell pyramiding in tortoises, offer a diet rich in fiber and calcium while keeping protein and fat content low.
 Monitor the humidity level and allow the tortoise to soak in water.
 Also, get a UVB lamp so the tortoise can get more vitamin D or provide access to sunlight.